skypilot-org/skypilot/docs/source/docs/index.rst

    </p>

    <p style="text-align:center">
-   <strong>Run LLMs and AI on Any Cloud</strong>
+   <strong>Run AI on Any Infra</strong>
    </p>

-SkyPilot is a framework for running LLMs, AI, and batch jobs on any cloud, offering maximum cost savings, highest GPU availability, and managed execution.
+SkyPilot is a framework for running LLMs, AI, and batch jobs on any infrastructure (12+ clouds and Kubernetes).

-SkyPilot **abstracts away cloud infra burdens**:
+**Developer friendly**:

-- Launch jobs & clusters on any cloud
+- One command to launch jobs & clusters on any infra
 - Easy scale-out: queue and run many jobs, automatically managed
+- SSH and VSCode integration out of the box
-- Easy access to object stores (S3, GCS, R2)
+- Easy access to object stores (S3, GCS, Azure, R2)

-SkyPilot **maximizes GPU availability for your jobs**:
+**Maximum GPU availability**:

-* Provision in all zones/regions/clouds you have access to (`the Sky <https://arxiv.org/abs/2205.07147>`_), with automatic failover
+* Provision in all zones/regions/cloud/kubernetes clusters you have access to (`the Sky <https://arxiv.org/abs/2205.07147>`_), with automatic failover

-SkyPilot **cuts your cloud costs**:
+* If your Kubernetes cluster is full, SkyPilot bursts to cloud

+**Cost efficient**:

 * `Managed Spot <https://skypilot.readthedocs.io/en/latest/examples/spot-jobs.html>`_: 3-6x cost savings using spot VMs, with auto-recovery from preemptions
 * Optimizer: 2x cost savings by auto-picking the cheapest VM/zone/region/cloud